It’s simply not the most effective way to respond to misbehaving children.

 - you are trying to avoid having any long-term influence on your child

-Strong words, I know.
-But discipline and punishment have been confused with each other for too long.
-It is a crying shame, and it has to stop, because it misleads many good people into actually hampering the growth of their own children.
+Strong words?
+Good!
+It happens to be deadly accurate.
+Discipline and punishment have been confused with each other for too long.
+It is a crying shame, and it has to stop, because it misleads many good people into actually hampering normal child development.

 So why in the world do we need logical consequences?

-Many children who are often punished for wrong-doing by schools and parents turn out to be mentally stable, successful adults, don’t they?
+Children who are often punished for wrong-doing by schools and parents still turn out to be mentally stable, successful adults, don’t they?

-The answer is simple.
-It’s because parents and teachers do a lot of other good things.
+Well parents and teachers do a lot of other good things.
 They love their kids and the kids know it.
 They’re not spending ALL their time shooting themselves in the foot.
 Children are resilient.
-For the most part, they turn out OK.
+Whatever side-effects they’re left with blends with their personalities like every other average person.
+For the most part, they turn out OK

 When do awesome parents use logical consequences?